 (3) Nothing in this Division is to be treated as preventing the same agreement being both a parenting plan under this Part and a child support agreement under Part 6 of the Child Support (Assessment) Act.

-78. Parenting plan may not be varied, but may be revoked, by further agreement — FLA s.
+78. Parenting plan may be varied or revoked by further written agreement — FLA s.
 63D

-(1) An agreement, in whatever form and however expressed, is not effective to vary a parenting plan for the purposes of this Act.
-An agreement purporting to vary a parenting plan cannot be registered under section 79.

-(2) Subject to subsection (3), a parenting plan may be revoked by agreement in writing between the parties to the plan.
+A parenting plan, other than a plan to which section 78B applies, may be varied or revoked by agreement in writing between the parties to the plan.

-(3) An agreement revoking a registered parenting plan —

-(a) may, in accordance with any relevant rules, be registered under section 79 as if it were a parenting plan; and

-(b) does not have effect to revoke the plan until it is so registered.
+[Section 78 inserted by No. 35 of 2006 s.
+8.]

 78A.
 Explanation by person advising or assisting in the making of a parenting plan — FLA s.
 63DA

+If a person who is —

+(a) a family and child counsellor; or

+(b) a family and child mediator; or

+(c) a legal practitioner,

-(1) If a person who is a family and child counsellor, a family and child mediator or a legal practitioner gives advice or assistance to people in connection with the making by them of a parenting plan, the person must explain to them, in language likely to be readily understood by them —
+gives advice or assistance to people in connection with the making by them of a parenting plan, the person must explain to them, in language likely to be readily understood by them, the availability of programs to help people who experience difficulties in complying with a parenting plan.

-(a) the obligations that the plan creates;

-(b) the consequences that may follow if either of them fails to comply with any of those obligations; and
+[Section 78A inserted by No. 35 of 2006 s.
+9.]

+78B.
+Registered parenting plans — FLA s.
+63DB

-(c) the availability of programs to help people who experience difficulties in complying with a parenting plan.
+(1) This section applies to a registered parenting plan.

-(2) A court may cause to be prepared, and given to persons who are making a parenting plan, a document setting out particulars of the availability of programs to help people who experience difficulties in complying with a parenting plan.
+(2) A registered parenting plan continues in force until revoked in accordance with section 79, or set aside, varied or discharged as referred to in section 82.

+(3) A registered parenting plan cannot be varied.

+(4) Subject to subsection (5), a registered parenting plan may be revoked by agreement in writing between the parties to the plan.

+(5) An agreement revoking a registered parenting plan —

+(a) may, in accordance with the rules, be registered in a court, under section 79; and

+(b) does not have effect to revoke the plan until it is so registered.

-[Section 78A inserted by No. 25 of 2002 s.
-5.]
+[Section 78B inserted by No. 35 of 2006 s.
+9.]

-79. Registration in a court — FLA s.
+79. Registration of a revocation of a registered parenting plan — FLA s.
 63E

-(1) Subject to this section, a parenting plan may be registered in a court.
+(1) This section applies to a registered parenting plan (the “plan”).

-(2) To apply for registration of a parenting plan —
+(2) To apply for registration of an agreement (the “revocation agreement”) revoking a registered parenting plan —

-(a) an application for registration of the plan must be lodged in accordance with the rules; and
+(a) an application for registration of the revocation agreement must be lodged in accordance with the rules; and

-(b) the application must be accompanied by a copy of the plan, the information required by the rules and —
+(b) the application must be accompanied by —

+(i) a copy of the revocation agreement; and

+(ii) the information required by the rules; and

-(i) a statement, in relation to each party, that is to the effect that the party has been provided with independent legal advice as to the meaning and effect of the plan and that is signed by the practitioner who provided that advice;
+(iii) a statement, in relation to each party, that is to the effect that the party has been provided with independent legal advice as to the meaning and effect of the revocation agreement and that is signed by the legal practitioner who provided that advice.

-(ii) a statement to the effect that the plan was developed after consultation with a family and child counsellor and that is signed by the counsellor; or

-(iii) a statement to the effect that the plan was developed after family and child mediation and that is signed by the family and child mediator involved.

-(2a) A reference in subsection (2)(b)(i), (ii) and (iii) to the plan does not include a reference to any child maintenance provisions.

-(3) A court may register the plan if it considers it appropriate to do so having regard to the best interests of the child to which the plan relates.
-In determining whether it is appropriate to register the plan, the court —
+(3) A court may register the revocation agreement if it considers it appropriate to do so having regard to the best interests of the child to whom the agreement relates.

+(4) In determining whether it is appropriate to register the revocation agreement, a court —

 (a) must have regard to the information accompanying the application for registration; and